BinLiang-NLP/InterGCN-ABSA/README.md

 ## Poster

-A poster of our proposed framework is as follow:
+A poster of our work is as follow:

 <img src="/poster/poster.png" width = "60%" />